 You can find all course materials through the Modules page.

 This course is a general introduction to contemporary linguistics—the formal description and analysis of human language—with special reference to the languages of Asia.
 Students will learn the basic concepts and methodologies of linguistic inquiry and the linguistic features of Asian languages.
-Topics covered include phonetics, phonology, morphology, syntax, semantics, historical and comparative linguistics, language classification and sociolinguistics.
+Topics covered include phonetics, phonology, morphology, syntax, semantics, historical and comparative linguistics, language classification.
 Note: This is an introductory course, and is probably not suitable for those who have had Linguistics 400 or other advanced linguistics courses.
 Speak to the instructor if you have questions.

 Grading: Grades are calculated as follows:

 - Class Participation 10%

 Class Participation: Students are expected to have completed the readings and exercises as indicated on the schedule, and to participate in classroom discussions and activities.
 Students with more than three unexcused absences will receive a reduction of credit in this category.

 Exams: Students are responsible for the content of all lectures, assigned readings, exercises, and homework assignments.
 No make-up exams will be given unless arranged in advance.